siriusphp/filtration/docs/index.md

 - The first argument must be the value you want filtered. `trim`, `strtolower`, `ucwords` are good candidates, but not `str_replace`.
 - The parameters passed to the callback will be added one after the other
-- Some PHP function will throw warnings if you pass more variables than expected and SiriusFiltration adds the context as the last parameter of any callback
+- Some PHP function will throw warnings if you pass more variables than expected and `Sirius\Filtration` adds the context as the last parameter of any callback

 ```php
 function myFilter($value, $arg1, $arg2, $arg3) {